How Much Money You Should Spend on Living Expenses - Budgeting Guidelines for Income

 The Easiest Way to Use The Guidelines

-As you enter your living expenses, the interactive spreadsheet will calculate all the guideline numbers for you.
+As you enter your living expenses, the interactive spreadsheet will calculate all the spending guideline numbers for you.
 It also visually compares your spending in each category to these guidelines so that you can see how you're doing.
 As you fill out the budget spreadsheet with your living expenses, it warns you if you are exceeding the guidelines in any area of your budget, and visually shows you how your spending falls into these guidelines.
 It basically guides you through the process of creating a budget and suggests spending amounts for every budgeting category listed above based on your income and family size.
-When you're done, it also shows you what your budget looks like in a pie chart divided into the various categories.
+When you're done, it also shows you what your budget looks like in a pie chart divided into the various expense categories.

 On top of all this, the budgeting calculator offers you tons of helpful suggestions and tips along the way, so that you can avoid the common pitfalls of the budgeting process.